The following links are just a few examples of grants through the Tateuchi Foundation:

 Tateuchi Democracy Forum

 The Tateuchi Public Program Series, hosted by the Japanese American National Museum in Los Angeles, enhances the connection between Japan and the United States through the perspective of art, music, culture, and politics.
-The Forum will present a film screening of the 10th anniversary of The Fast and Furious, Tokyo Drift with a panel discussion to follow, and a screening of the new film, Under the Blood Red Sun, to begin 2016.
+The Forum will present a variety of programming throughout the year, including a discussion with Panjak Mishra, author of Age of Anger and the showing of a film, Kazuo Yamane and the Nisei Soldiers of Hawai’i, which focuses on the Hawaiian experience of mass incarcerations for Japanese American soldiers.

 Tateuchi Story Theatre

 The Community School of Music and Arts is a nonprofit center for arts education bringing the visual and performing arts experience to more than a quarter million people in Silicon Valley.
 In 2004 this organization completed a new campus in Mountain View, California.
-The "Jewel in the Crown" of this new facility is Tateuchi Hall, a 200+ seat concert and performance space.
+The “Jewel in the Crown”” of this new facility is Tateuchi Hall, a 200+ seat concert and performance space.
 Each year, a grant from the Tateuchi Foundation funds Japanese-oriented performances at Tateuchi Hall.
+In February of 2018, the Tateuchi Foundation supported a Benefit Concert featuring pianist Mari Kodama.

 The Tateuchi Center will be a multiple venue, multi-disciplinary performing arts center located in downtown Bellevue.
 Intended to host local-based and touring regional, national, and international performers, the Tateuchi Center expects the highest caliber performances to enrich, educate, and entertain audiences in the greater Seattle area and beyond.